Whether our Lowcountry visitors are angels or devils, it's wrong to refuse them service

 Hilton Head Island and Beaufort, let's huddle up in the kitchen.

-Let's remember that hospitality is our lifeline, and hospitable we will be.
+Let's remember that hospitality is our lifeline and hospitable we will be.
 To everyone.
 Period.

 Let's embrace this simple concept now so that we will never share the embarrassment of the small restaurant in Lexington, Va., that refused to serve a table full of customers Friday night because of their presumed political beliefs.

-The owner of the Red Hen restaurant conferred with staff in the kitchen and then asked Sarah Huckabee Sanders and her party to leave because she is President Donald Trump's press secretary.
+The owner of the Red Hen restaurant conferred with staff in the kitchen and then asked Sarah Huckabee Sanders to leave because she is President Donald Trump's press secretary.

-The party had already been seated and had started eating when they were kicked out.
+She and her party already had been seated and had started eating when they politely left.

 This is sick.